PizzaMGx/obsidian_work/Posts/Building a Self-Hosted Monitoring Dashboard with Streamlit and Django.md

 categories:
   - IT
 ---
-Streamlit Service that I build in STL for tracking User Transactions
+Streamlit Service that I build in STL for tracking Dota 2 Statistics What do I want to do here
+- Init the database with the heroes in a table
+- Get the user AccountID and Api Key
+- Pull all their matches (Save in matches Table)
+- Show Winrate
+- Show Radiant Dire Winrate
+- Show most successful hero
+- Show days of the week Winrate
+- Button to refresh data